-Here's a tip - order your elderberries now!!
+Order your elderberries early!!
 If you wait too long, they will be out of stock and you will have a hard time finding them.
 I prefer the organic dried elderberries from Mountain Rose Herbs.
-I like to keep this elderberry syrup on hand in the fall and winter.
-While elderberry is a safe and effective treatment for a variety of viral illnesses, this has been well documented with influenza in particular.
+I like to keep this syrup on hand in the fall and winter.
+While elderberry is a safe and effective treatment for a variety of viral illnesses, it is particularly effective against influenza.
 Studies have shown elderberry to be safe and effective against Influenza A and B, as well as some bacterial pathogens.
 Elderberry syrup is super easy and inexpensive to make at home.

 First gently mash dried elderberries, a metal cooking utensil works well.
 In saucepan heat water and elderberries, as well as optional ingredients if using.
 Simmer very low, stirring occasionally, for approximately 45 minutes.
 Check water level and add a bit more if you need, but mixture should reduce considerably during cooking.
 Remove from heat and cool for several minutes, then use a fine mesh strainer to strain out elderberries, keeping liquid in a glass jar.
 Use your hand or a spoon to push the elderberries against the mesh to get out as much liquid as possible.
 Add glycerin and gently mix.
 Store in the fridge in a glass jar or bottle.
 These 8oz glass amber bottles are perfect.